 While frigid year ’round, the gondola ride was quite warm.
 There was a mix up of the cable lines today and so our car sat baking in the high altitude sun during the hour-long break down.
-My travel buddy Leah and I took this time out to pose for a photo and I even took a 20 minute snooze after snapping loads of photos.
+I took this time out to pose for a photo and I even took a 20 minute snooze after snapping loads of photos.

 It was a day of breathtaking views and a couple of nervous moments.
 Never being afraid of heights before, I thought it would be a piece of cake to step out onto the glass box at the top of the Aiguille du Midi to pose for a photo, however once I looked down and saw that only a thin layer of glass stood between me and 3,842 meters below, my mind went instantly into preservation mode and I panicked a bit.
 Not wanting to waste an opportunity to conquer my fears, I regrouped quickly and braved the precipice to have my photo taken.

 It was a blast to watch the rock climbers, hikers and skiers alone on the white vista below.
 Many were making the first tracks in the new powder snow below.

 The blue skies lasted until after lunch.
 The lazy travelers who slept in this morning missed these incredible views.
 By the time I headed back down into town the sun had given way to clouds and fog.
 I am one lucky gal.
 Remember, the early bird catches the best photos!